This post may contain Affiliate Links

 - Gold Sequined Materiral Can be found on eBay here – we used 3×3 meters so it might be worth searching out the exact amount you need

-- We then draped and pinned the material over a clothes rack – You can find the sort of thing we used on eBay here.
+- We then draped and pinned the material over a clothes rack – You can find the sort of thing we used here, although if you’re a regular car booter I’m sure you’ll have one anyway.
+Clothes pegs came in super handy for pinning.

-- We then added a box of accessories – some of it was stuff I already had and then I bought these to add some quotes from our favourite movies
+- We then added a box of accessories – some of it was stuff I already had and then I bought these chalk quote boards to add some quotes from our favourite movies

 - You could also order a frame like this to use as part of a photo-booth